amosdevstudio/bpe.cpp/README.md

 ### Pre-trained tokenizers:

-Check out the releases tab for pre-trained tokenizers.
+Check out the [releases tab](https://github.com/amosdevstudio/bpe.cpp/releases/tag/pre-trained) for pre-trained tokenizers.

 ## Documentation

 ### How to fit to custom data:

 To fit to custom data I provided a fit.cpp file to easily train a tokenizer.
-Fitting is reccomended in c++ as it is faster than using the python wrapper (although the difference is minimal).
+Fitting is recommended in c++ as it is faster than using the python wrapper (although the difference is minimal).
 The file generated in c++ can easily be later loaded in python for use with other python libraries (such as pytorch, tensorflow and others.)

 Compile the fit.cpp file with the bpe.cpp file and link with the pcre2-8 library.
-Compiler optimizations are recommended as they can significantly speed up the program (up to 200% on my machine)
+Compiler optimizations are recommended as they can significantly speed up the program.

 Example (gcc):
 ```